Ommeidh/DiscGPT_3.5/README.md

 Instructions:
 	- Clone the repo
 	- Create a discord bot
-	- Obtain an API key from both Discord and OpenAI
+	- Obtain an API key from both Discord and OpenAI and replace the values in the .env file
 	- Install all nexessary packages:
 		Python
 		Pip